zephyron1237/adcom-mission-tracker/README.md

 Click on missions in the "Current" area to mark them as Completed.
 Click missions in the "Completed" area to undo that, kicking the newest mission back out.

+Each mission has a (i) button next to it.
+Clicking this brings up a pop-up with details on the mission, as well as a calculator.
+Click "Details" on the calculator for more info.

 ## Thanks

-The Atlantis and Crusade json data was provided by The_Random_Guy on the AdCom discord.
-Emoji selection mostly taken from the discord #mission-list (currently maintained by Julian).
+Images taken from the wiki.
+Some json data was provided by The_Random_Guy on the AdCom discord.
+Emoji selection mostly taken from the Discord #mission-list (currently maintained by Julian).

 ## Contributing